mkrlearns/mkrlearns.github.io/_posts/2020-01-03-cli_data_gem_portfolio_project.markdown

 ---

-This one I was quite a bit of a challenge.
+This one was quite the challenge.
 It took quite some time to land on an idea that both interested me and could fulfill the requirements of the project.

-Initially I wanted to create something that would be able to convert CSS color codes, but while searching for sites to scrape for that project I stumbled upon a deep learning color palette generator (http://colormind.io/).
+Initially I wanted to create something that would be able to convert between CSS color codes, but while searching for sites to scrape for that project I stumbled upon a deep learning color palette generator (http://colormind.io/).
 I couldn't help but use this in my project.

 Colormind when provided with between one and four colors will use deep learning to return the remainder of a five color palette.

 ### Connecting to the API

 Connecting to the colormind API was easy enough.
-Using their API instructions and using [Curl to Ruby](https://jhawthorn.github.io/curl-to-ruby/) in order to convert the curl commands to Ruby's net/http made it a breeze.
+Using their API instructions and [Curl to Ruby](https://jhawthorn.github.io/curl-to-ruby/) to convert the curl commands into net/http made it a breeze.

 The API only accepted RGB values and in a certain format, so the challenge here was converting other color codes over to RGB and then modifying the values returned to an array the API expected.